farahorfaly04/Matrices-project/README.md

 ## Files

-- **save_images.py**: Fetches the Olivetti faces dataset, splits it into training and testing sets, and saves the images to specified directories.
 - **utils.py**: Contains utility functions for loading and processing images, creating matrices and vectors, calculating the mean face, covariance matrix, eigenvalues, eigenvectors, and weights, and computing Euclidean distances.
 - **main.py**: The main script that utilizes functions from `utils.py` to perform face recognition.